mvaganov/CmdLineAsteroids/notes.md

 the second for-loop moves the circle up with the 'w' key, and reduces the radius with the 'r' key. each of the key input changes should happen about 100 milliseconds apart.

+`scene`
+test the code

+`voice`
+Nice.
-If the timing is reduced to less than the deltaTime of a frame, some of these inputs will become lost, and the circle will not move the same amount.
+If the keyDelayMs timing is reduced to less than the deltaTime of a frame, some of these inputs will be lost, and the circle will not move the same amount.

+`scene`
+set the KeyDelayMs value to 5 and test again

+`voice`
-Lets make a Key Input system to solve this and other bugs.
+Lets make a better Key Input system to solve this and other bugs.

 `scene`
 src/MrV/CommandLine/KeyInput.cs